belinda-hawes SCA winner 2023 Strata Community Manager of the Year

 A Remarkable Strata Community Manager Setting New Industry Standards

 We are thrilled to shine a spotlight on Belinda Hawes, an exceptional Strata Community Manager who has earned a prestigious accolade at the recent 2023 SCA awards – the coveted “Strata Community Manager of the Year” award.
-Based in our Oran Park office, Belinda’s unwavering dedication, extraordinary customer service, and profound expertise have firmly established her as a trailblazer in the strata management industry.

-Belinda’s journey has been characterised by her unparalleled commitment to providing a great service to her clients.
+Belinda’s journey has been characterised by her unparalleled commitment to providing an excellent service to her clients.
 Her profound understanding of the intricate world of strata, coupled with her innovative problem-solving skills, truly sets her apart as a leader in the field.
 Belinda’s ability to navigate challenges with poise and deliver tailor-made solutions tailored to each unique situation is truly commendable and deserving of this prestigious recognition.

 Mark Lever interviews Belinda about her recent success and what the future holds.

-Q: Belinda, tell us about your philosophy on customer service in the strata management industry?
+Q: Belinda, tell us about your philosophy on customer service in the strata management industry.

 Q: Can you provide a real-life example from your current role that reflects your customer service approach?